gavingu2255-ai/WLM-Dimensional-Physics/README.md

 whether approached through emergence or convergence.
 Human perception defaults to the Radiant expression of D3 because the rendering engine (D12) foregrounds it as the most stable experiential surface.

+Details extension is a working progress, will be uploaded each Dimension once completed.

 ---

 ## Why D4 and D5 Are Not “Higher Dimensions”